AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/planning.md

 - Ensure pip is available when installing optional backends by invoking `python -m ensurepip` before `pip install`.
 Also fix backend import errors by explicitly importing `importlib.util`.
+- Persist optional backend install status in `~/.hybrid_tts/install.log` and load it on startup so the UI remembers previously installed backends.